zsfarkas/ng2-alert-center/README.md

     this.service.alert(alert);
   }

-  /* Let the alert disapear by itself in 5 seconds */ sendAnAutoDismissingAlert() {
+  /* Let the alert disappear by itself in 5 seconds */ sendAnAutoDismissingAlert() {
     const alert = new Alert(AlertType.INFO, 'Auto dismissing test alert.', '', 5000);